Kitchen Energy Saving Tips

 Refrigerator & Freezer

-Keep lids on pots while cooking.
-This will generate more heat and will cook food faster.
+- Keep lids on pots while cooking.
+This will generate more heat in the pot and cook your food faster.

 Consider High-Efficiency Appliances